• Skip to primary navigation

 • Wash and trim all your vegetables.
 Cut the tomatoes and onions into rough wedges.

-• Peel alternate strips of green in your cucumbers and then cut into thick rounds.
+• Wash and trim your cucumbers, then peel them leaving alternate strips of green, then cut into thick rounds.

 • Remove the core and seeds of the capsicum and cut into small strips.